SS47816/CppND-Capstone-Snake-Game/README.md

 ## New Game Features

 ### Increased Difficulties
-1. The snake will die if he hits the wall
+1. The snake will die if he hits the wall.
-2. The snake's speed will increase in a proportional manner (ie. speed +10% after eating a normal food)
-3. Randomly generated rocks at the game start
+2. Randomly generated rocks at the game start.

 ### More Fun
 1. Magic Fruits
 2. Wormholes

+### Additional Features
+1. The window title will now display the current speed, level.
+2. The snake's speed will increase in a proportional manner (ie. speed +10% after eating a normal food).

+### Original Game Bugs Fixed
+1. Fix: The food might be generated outside the game window.

 ## Rubric Points Addressed